 To finish up the night, Freshman, Sophomores, Juniors, and Seniors showed the collections they had been working on throughout the year.
 Each designer had anywhere from two to fifteen different outfits walking the runway throughout the night.

-We are so proud of our student organization for yet another outstanding show!
 Keep an eye out for articles about the show that are being published by YesWeekly and Ehphex média.

 - Cassidy Burel, President